I've heard that compassionate use is a way to get access to experimental treatments. How does it work?

 - Your disease is serious or immediately life-threatening.

 - No treatment is available or you haven't been helped by approved treatments for your disease.

 - You aren't eligible for clinical trials of the experimental drug.

-- Your doctor agrees that you have no other options and may benefit from the experimental treatment.
+- Your doctor agrees that you have no other options and the experimental treatment may help you.

 - The company that makes the drug agrees to provide it to you.

 To find out more about the rules regarding compassionate use, visit the FDA website and search for "access to investigational drugs."

 Another way to get access to experimental treatments is through expanded access studies.
 In these studies, experimental drugs in the later stages of clinical trials are offered to people who don't qualify for the clinical trials.
 To find out if a drug is available this way, contact the drug's manufacturer.
 Or go to ClinicalTrials.gov and search for "expanded access studies."